Ouranosinc/ESPO-G/README.md

 simple but specific structure.
 The catalog files and all paths needed by the configuration are missing from this repository, since they are specific to the data architecture of the computer running the code.
 To reproduce ESPO-G, one will need:

-- `simulation.json` and `simulation.csv` :An intake-esm catalog, compatible with xscen, listing the daily simulation datasets to use as inputs.
+- `simulation.json` and `simulation.csv`: An intake-esm catalog, compatible with xscen, listing the daily simulation datasets to use as inputs.
-- `reconstruction.json` and `reconstruction.csv` :An intake-esm catalog, compatible with xscen, listing the daily reference datasets to use as inputs.
+- `reconstruction.json` and `reconstruction.csv`: An intake-esm catalog, compatible with xscen, listing the daily reference datasets to use as inputs.
 - `paths_ESPO-G.yml`: A yaml file with the paths needed by the workflows. `template_paths.yml` shows an example of such a file, one only needs to replace the placeholders.

-To run the workflow, uncomment the tasks wanted at the top of the config.
+To run the workflow, uncomment the tasks wanted at the top of `config_ESPO-G.yml`.
 Then, run

 ``python workflow_ESPO-G.py``